Carbon Dioxide, Bicarbonate and Carbonate Ions in Aqueous Solutions at Deep Earth Conditions

-When the hydration/dehydration reactions among carbon solutes (Eq.~\ref{eqn:reactions}) can be considered at equilibrium over time scales of several tens of picoseconds, we can exploit direct FPMD simulations to estimate the chemical balance of the solvated species at given thermodynamic conditions.
-Since the products of these reactions are hydronium and hydroxide ions, from sufficiently long simulations we can also obtain the equilibrium concentrations of these species, which allow us to roughly estimate the pH and pOH of the solution, once $\rm K_w$ is known.
-In principle, to fix the pH, one would have to perform grand canonical (GC) ensemble simulations with a fixed chemical potential for either H$_3$O$^+$ or OH$^-$.\cite{Widom:1963fl,FrenkelSmit} Using the particle insertion method to perform GC simulations is extremely costly and practically unfeasible for condensed phases, especially with first-principles simulations.\cite{Widom:1963fl,FrenkelSmit} Yet, here we argue that it can be avoided by fixing the conjugate thermodynamic variable of the chemical potential, i.e. the total number of particles.
+If the reactions in Eq.~\ref{eqn:reactions} can be considered at equilibrium over time scales of several tens of picoseconds, we can exploit direct FPMD simulations to estimate the chemical balance of the solvated species at given thermodynamic conditions.
+Since the products of these reactions are hydronium and hydroxide ions, from sufficiently long simulations we can also obtain the equilibrium concentrations of these species, which allow us to roughly estimate the pH and pOH of the solution.
+In principle, to fix the pH, one would have to perform grand canonical (GC) ensemble simulations with a fixed chemical potential for either H$_3$O$^+$ or OH$^-$.
+However, the standard approach to GC simulations, i.e. Widom particle insertion, is extremely costly and practically unfeasible for condensed phases, especially with first-principles simulations.\cite{Widom:1963fl,FrenkelSmit} Yet, here we argue that it can be avoided by fixing the conjugate thermodynamic variable of the chemical potential, i.e. the number of particles in the system.
 This idea works in the same way as fixing the volume (or the density) of a system determines the equilibrium pressure, and fixing the energy determines the equilibrium temperature.
 Therefore, in reactive simulations we can achieve the goal of mapping the relative abundance of the solute species as a function of temperature, pressure and acidity.
 Using the concentrations of \HOOO\ and \OH\ averaged over a production run, and the experimental value of the autoionization constant of supercritical water,\cite{Holzapfel1969,Hamann:1969fk} we estimate the acidity of the solution as in the textbook case of weak polyprotic acids and bases.
 We define the acidity/basicity of the solution as the difference between pH and pOH (see Supporting Information).
 However, given the small size of the simulation cell, the high solute concentration and the limited accessible timescale, this estimate is hampered by large uncertainties.
-More accurate estimates of acidity may be achieved either simulating larger systems, or computing directly redox potentials by free energy calculations, for example exploiting the Born-Haber cycle.\cite{Cheng:2014jb} which is, however, beyond the scope of this work.
+More accurate estimates of acidity and solutes stability may be achieved either simulating larger systems, or computing directly redox potentials by free energy calculations, for example exploiting the Born-Haber cycle,\cite{Cheng:2014jb} which is, however, beyond the scope of this work.